Customer Satisfaction and Product Safety

 Conducting a Customer Satisfaction Survey

 To work proactively on improving customer satisfaction, each business unit of the Konica Minolta Group is conducting surveys with the methods tailored to the characteristics of the business concerned.

-In Konica Minolta's mainstay Business Technologies Business, the focus is on NPS*1 as an indicator of the level customer engagement.
+In Konica Minolta's mainstay Business Technologies Business, the focus is on NPS® as an indicator of the level customer engagement.

-Since 2012, Konica Minolta has been expanding the number of countries in which it implements PDCA cycles based on NPS surveys.
-As of fiscal 2017, the program has been deployed in 16 countries, including Japan, the United States, Europe and the Asia Pacific region.
-The NPS survey results have improved every year since the full-scale global survey in fiscal 2014.
+Since 2012, Konica Minolta has been expanding the number of countries in which it implements PDCA cycles based on NPS® surveys.
+The program has been deployed in 18 countries, including Japan, the United States, Europe and the Asia Pacific region.
+The NPS® survey results have improved every year since the full-scale global survey in fiscal 2014.
 In fiscal 2017 the score increased by 9 points compared to fiscal 2014, thereby achieving the high target that was set.
 The fiscal 2018 score and the fiscal 2019 score were up by 6 points* and 8 points, respectively, compared to fiscal 2014.